aseelmuk/credit-card-sql-analysis/README.md

 This project involves analyzing a large dataset of credit card transactions across Indian cities using SQL.
 The goal is to derive meaningful business insights related to customer spending behavior, transaction patterns, and card usage.

 ### Data source
-the primary dataset used for this analysis is the "Credit card transactions-India- Simple.csv" containing detailed information about credit card spending habits in India
+the primary dataset used for this analysis is the "Credit card transactions-India.csv" containing detailed information about credit card spending habits in India

 ### Exploratory data analysis (EDA)